-Spotify’s playlist for global domination
+Spotify’s $30 billion playlist for global domination

 Take playlists, which have emerged as a key differentiator for Spotify.
 From the outset, Spotify users generated their own music playlists.
 The company itself, though, stayed out of that curation.
 But in 2013, not long after Spotify opened up its platform to outside developers, it noticed a small Swedish firm called Tunigo that was providing human-created playlists defined less by genre than by activity: music for studying, music for cooking, music for a sunny day or a rainy one.
 It was a different, more emotional way to engage listeners.
 Spotify quickly purchased Tunigo and moved its team and leader, Nick Holmstén, inside the company’s operations.

 Ek didn’t see the value at first—”Oh, this is going to be a disaster,” he recalls thinking about one playlist innovation—but playlisting did more than increase Spotify’s consumer appeal.
 It turned Spotify into a user’s personal DJ.
-The company told investors in its prospectus, filed last February, that “we now program approximately 31% of all listening on Spotify” via playlists, which has created powerful new brands within Spotify such as Rap Caviar and Viva Latina.
-There are now Rap Caviar and Viva Latina concert series, pointing the way toward an even broader role for the company within the music business, where it’s generating live event and merchandising revenue without having to pay record labels.
+The company told investors in its prospectus, filed last February, that “we now program approximately 31% of all listening on Spotify” via playlists, which has created powerful new brands within Spotify such as Rap Caviar and ¡Viva Latino!.
+There are now Rap Caviar and ¡Viva Latino! concert series, pointing the way toward an even broader role for the company within the music business, where it’s generating live event and merchandising revenue without having to pay record labels.

 In addition, Ek brokered a remarkable deal last December with Tencent that could buy Spotify enough time to prove its model financially.
 The Chinese tech giant invested in Spotify, and Spotify, in turn, invested in Tencent Music, which has 700 million monthly active users.
 The deal is both a savvy bet on the Chinese market without having to learn an expensive lesson first (see: Uber) and a potential windfall.
 Tencent Music is rumored to IPO later this year, and Spotify’s stake in the company would be worth several billion dollars.